fdazen/fda-documentation/rooms_set_up.md

 ![Room_types_8.png]({{site.baseurl}}/images/Room_types_8.png)

-{{site.data.alerts.note}} Add your note here. {{site.data.alerts.end}}: we advise to keep this box un-checked, unless you specifically want to enable the room to overbook.
-If you need more information, please contact our Support Team at support@frontdeskanywhere.com
+{{site.data.alerts.note}} we advise to keep this box un-checked, unless you specifically want to enable the room to overbook.
+If you need more information, please contact our Support Team at help@frontdeskanywhere.com  . {{site.data.alerts.end}}

  - Finally, you can constraint the room type and make it visible only to certain user levels: simply un-check the box of the levels for which the room should _not_ be visible: